 - Plantar stretches

-Wearing insoles or orthotics to treat plantar fasciitis can be one of the most effective ways to manage the condition, as you can wear them over the day to treat the condition while you work, alleviating the pain and soothing the ligaments.
+Wearing insoles or orthotics is an effective way to manage the condition, as you can wear them over the day to treat the condition while you work, alleviating the pain and soothing the ligaments.

 When we sleep, most of us unconsciously have our toes pointed downwards, which puts pressure on the ligament, aggravating plantar fasciitis.

 By wearing specially fit splints, you keep the foot in a posture most suitable to the recovery of the foot, allowing for support overnight.
-Combining this with insoles and physio give you the best chance at recovery.
+Combining this with insoles, physiotherapy, and sufficient rest will give you the best chance at recovery.

 Do you have private health?
-Most private health extras will cover Bauerfeind Products, check to see if yours is included.
-Bauerfeind Private Health Insurance Enquiry.
+Most private health extras will cover Bauerfeind Products.
+Check to see if yours is included.
+Bauerfeind Private Health Insurance Inquiry.